ampproject/amphtml/extensions/amp-youtube/amp-youtube.md

 ### title (optional)

-Define a `title` attribute for the component.
-The default is `YouTube video`.
+Define a `title` attribute for the component to propagate to the underlying `<iframe>` element.
+The default value is `"YouTube video"`.

 ### common attributes